front-interop/front-interop/README.md

 ### _DelegatorInterface_ Implementation

-This [Delegator.php](./tests/Example/Delegator.php) extracts the routing and object creation logic from the [RequestHandlerV0.php](./tests/Example/RequestHandlerV0.php).
+This [Delegator.php](./tests/Fake/Delegator.php) extracts the routing and object creation logic from the [example RequestHandler.php](./example/RequestHandler.php).

-As a result, this revised [RequestHandler.php](./tests/Example/RequestHandler.php) can use any delegation subsystem, allowing a complete replacement of the router implementation with any other implementation, or even with any middleware implementation.
+As a result, this revised [RequestHandler.php](./impl/RequestHandler.php) implementation can use any delegation subsystem, allowing a complete replacement of the router implementation with any other implementation, or even with any middleware implementation.

 This means the _RequestHandlerInterface_ no longer needs to know how to *choose* the logic to fulfill the request; it only needs to to *invoke* that logic to get back a response.